chainskills/resumeum/README.md

 ## Tips

-* Is Metasmask slow ? try to disable and enable the extension.
+* Is Metamask slow ? try to disable and enable the extension.
 * This behavior happens sometimes mainly when we work with a private chain.
 * When you switch the account from Metamask, don't forget to refresh the page of your application to ensure to get the current account set on Metamask.